 2. Wisk applesauce together with vanilla, melted chocolate, nut/seed butter and maple syrup/agave

-3. Stir in the cocoa powder, coconut flour, salt and baking soda.
-Wisk together thoroughly
+3. In a separate bowl, stir together the cocoa powder, coconut flour, salt and baking soda.
+Add to wet ingredients and mix thoroughly

 4. Smooth batter into pan and sprinkle on any toppings if desired